Angry Birds (Windows)

 A giant overlay for both logging and entering text, covering the entire screen, called and hidden by by Shift-D it is possible to edit in-game flags and values for a session by using it, the same way for loading it on mobile releases (Right corner multi click) is also a method to load on the PC version.
 Using @ in your entry will close the debug console after it is entered.

-- C = Simulates a three star completion, ignoring the current score and using a predetermined score, the same way for loading it on mobile releases (Left corner multi click) is also a method to load on the PC version.
+- C = Simulates a three star completion, ignoring the current score and using a predetermined score, the same way for using it on mobile releases (Left corner multi click) is also a method to load on the PC version.

-- Backspace-Q/W/E/R/T/Y/U = Crashes the game, attempts to call powerups while PC version doesn't enable them.
+- Backspace-Q/W/E/R/T/Y/U = Crashes the game, attempts to call powerups while PC version doesn't enable them or have the files.

-- Ctrl-Alt-# = Attempts to change locale to unexisting locales aside from English, crashes the game...
+- Ctrl-Alt-# = Attempts to change the text locale to unexisting locales aside from English, crashes the game...

 - S = Toggle sounds on or off.